zzou21/ECBCData2024/README.md

  * _CSscore.ipynb_: uses the fine-tuned / default MacBERTh to compute the cosine similarity between two words.
  * _TextifyBible.ipynb_: turns the Bible in CSV format into a TXT file.
  * _pretrainMac.ipynb_: pretrains MacBERTh on Geneva Bible.
+### TFIDFKMeans:
-### TFIDFKMeans: this folder contains practice code that performs TF-IDF to create word clusters.
+This folder contains practice code that performs TF-IDF to create word clusters.
 This folder was used in the early stage of this project to experiment with TF-IDF and K-Means methods.
  * _KMeansResults.json_: output of TFIDFmethod1WithClustering.ipynb
  * _TFIDFmethod1WithClustering.ipynb_: using TfidfVectorizer to create the top TF-IDF results for each file in a folder.
 ### TextProcessing: